oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Native Authorization Response {#native-response}

 The authorization server determines whether the information provided up to this point is sufficient to issue an authorization code, and if so responds with an authorization code.
-If the information is not sufficient for issuing an authorization code, then the authorization server MUST respond with an error response s.
+If the information is not sufficient for issuing an authorization code, then the authorization server MUST respond with an error response.

 ### Authorization Code Response